hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 class: center, middle, title-slide, no-footer
 count: true
 ![:scale 40%](images/HCP_Diagram_OnBlack_Terraform.svg)
-# Terraform Cloud on AWS
+# HCP Terraform on AWS

 ???
-# Terraform Cloud on AWS workshop
+# HCP Terraform on AWS workshop
 ## Getting started
-This is a half-day workshop that introduces Terraform Cloud using an AWS-based application for the Instruqt labs.
+This is a half-day workshop that introduces HCP Terraform using an AWS-based application for the Instruqt labs.
 If you're brand new to Terraform you should try the Introduction to Terraform Community Edition on AWS Instruqt track before this one.

-The instructions on how to conduct a workshop are in the standard [instructor's guide](https://github.com/hashicorp/field-workshops-terraform/blob/main/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md).
+The instructions on how to conduct a workshop are in the standard [instructor's guide](https://github.com/hashicorp/field-workshops-terraform/blob/main/instructor-guides/all_hcp_terraform_INSTRUCTOR_GUIDE.md).

 ## Navigation